 The fees for a DMV license renewal in Alabama might vary, depending on the type of driver's license you are renewing, and your renewal method.
 The current AL driving license renewal fee is $36.25.
 This fee may be subject to change without notice, therefore contact the Alabama Department of Public Safety before making any payments.
 Acceptable payment methods include cash or money order.
 Drivers are encouraged to renew their drivers licenses before the expiration date in order to avoid any additional fees.

-When to Renew Your Alabama Driver's License
+Your Alabama Driver's License

 Drivers can renew drivers licenses in Alabama up to 60 days prior to the expiration date.
 Additionally, drivers are allowed to complete their drivers license renewal application within a 60-day "grace period" after the expiration date.
 The Alabama DPS will allow you to renew your drivers license within three years after it expires.
 Your AL driver's license will still be valid during this 60-day period.